Free Research Preview. DrugChatter may produce inaccurate information.

 What is Vascepa?

-Mineral malabsorption occurs when the body is unable to properly absorb essential minerals, such as calcium, magnesium, and iron, from food.
-This can lead to a range of health issues, including osteoporosis, muscle weakness, and anemia.
+Mineral malabsorption occurs when the body is unable to properly absorb essential minerals, such as calcium, magnesium, and iron, from food and supplements.
+This can lead to a range of symptoms, including fatigue, weakness, and muscle cramps.

 Conclusion